 For the end of the struggle, concerning David, the servant of the Lord

-The transgressor, that he may sin, says within himself there is no fear of God before his eyes.
+The transgressor, that he may sin, says in himself that there is no fear of God before his eyes.

-For he has woven lies all around himself so as not to see his own evil and hate it.
+For he has deceived himself that he may not see his own evil and hate it.

 The words of his mouth are wickedness and deceit, he has chosen not to understand doing good.